MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Low storage log collection improvements

 Log files will also report storage used in the MDM diagnostics.
-In scenarios where device seems to be low on disk space, when diagnostic logs are collected, an additional report named StorageDiagnostics.zip will be created.
+In scenarios where device seems to be low on disk space, when diagnostic logs are collected, an additional report named **StorageDiagnostics.zip** will be created.
 Threshold of low storage is determined automatically by Windows [storage sense](https://support.microsoft.com/office/use-onedrive-and-storage-sense-in-windows-10-to-manage-disk-space-de5faa9a-6108-4be1-87a6-d90688d08a48).

-### Fixes and improvements:
+### Fixes and improvements

 - Fixed a [known issue for Device Portal where there was no prompt downloading locked files.](hololens-troubleshooting.md#downloading-locked-files-doesnt-error)
 - Fixed a [known issue for Device Portal with file upload and download time outs.](hololens-troubleshooting.md#device-portal-file-uploaddownload-times-out)
 - Addresses issues around reporting compliance properties from HoloLens devices; a reboot may be required for the correct reporting to be triggered on Insider builds.
 - Updated the in-box version of Remote Assist that's installed on fresh flashes.

 ## Start receiving Insider builds